What is the Kitemark?

 How is the Kitemark Assessed and Awarded?

-We have a panel of three assessors, made up from the local voluntary & community sector and statutory sector, who will score applications and ultimately award the Kitemark to organisations.
-If organisations achieve Kitemark Standard, they will receive a card certificate.
+If organisations achieve kitemark standard, they can use the VAR website to advertise their volunteer roles.
+Volunteer Centre staff sign off kitemark standard applications.
+In re: to kitemark Plus, we have a panel of three assessors, made up from the local voluntary & community sector and statutory sector, who will score applications and ultimately award the Kitemark to organisations.
 If they achieve Kitemark Plus, they will be awarded a framed certificate and are free to use the Kitemark logo in any publicity relating to their organisation, to highlight that they have excellent volunteer management systems in place.
 In addition, their volunteer roles on our website will also be credited to say that they achieved Kitemark PLUS status.

 What do you need to submit?

 Less than you think!
-We just require you to complete the application packs (hard copy) for either kitemark standard, or kitemark plus, prior to the panel date (see panel dates below).
+Kitemark standards can be e-mailed back and if successful, are signed off quickly.
+For Kitemark Plus, we require you to complete the application packs (hard copy) and return prior to the panel date (see panel dates below).
 We recommend submitting kitemark plus as a portfolio, in a ring binder.

 It’s likely that you will already have developed many of the documents that you need for the sections in kitemark plus, so you might just need to include copies in your portfolio.
 Other sections may take some more time to evidence.
 Some sections may require you to include a ‘narrative’, which might just be a few lines explaining how you meet the standard and backing up evidence that you have included.
 It’s really helpful if you clearly mark each section (1 – 9), as this makes it a lot easier for us to assess your portfolio.
 Please don’t hesitate to ask us if you have any queries about any of the awards.